-Melissa & Doug, the toy company known for its 30-year commitment to open-ended play.
-Together, we've created the Power of Play campaign, an educational cause alliance.
-Our goal is to reach millions of parents and caregivers with the support they need to build important life skills through play.
+Play is essential for healthy growth and development.
+But just like food, play has healthy and less healthy options.
+That's why we launched the Power of Play campaign with Melissa & Doug, the toy company known for its 30-year commitment to open-ended play.
+Together we are reaching millions of parents and caregivers with the support they need to build important life skills through play.

-The power of play
+The power of play principles

-The goal of the Power of Play campaign is to educate parents, caregivers, and professionals on the importance of the following three principles to improve children's health and well-being:
+The goal of the Power of Play campaign is to educate parents, caregivers and professionals on the importance of the following three principles to improve children's health and well-being: